spurnik/EC2-Computer/README.md

 | 1101 (jz)     |   0    |    1    |  Aeq0  |    0     |   0   |  00  |   0   |  0  |  0   |
 | 1110 (jpos)   |   0    |    1    |  Apos0 |    0     |   0   |  00  |   0   |  0  |  0   |
 | 1111 (halt)   |   0    |    0    |    0   |    0     |   0   |  00  |   0   |  0  |  1   |

+For example, when reaching START state, the control unit will be outputting zeros for each control signal until next clock's active edge, when the transition START => FETCH state is done.

  ## Implementation